Robert De Niro: 1974–1980: Collaboration with Martin Scorsese and acclaim

-1981–1991: Dramas, comedies and awards success
+1981–1991: Dramas, comedies, and awards success

 De Niro returned to the crime genre with True Confessions (1981), adapted from the 1977 novel of the same name by John Gregory Dunne.
 Less challenging than his previous film, De Niro played a priest who clashes with his brother (Robert Duvall), a detective investigating the murder of a prostitute.
 Vincent Canby of The New York Times thought the plot was hard to follow at times but praised the actors who "work so beautifully together it sometimes seems like a single performance."
 To expand his range of acting roles and to prove his acting abilities, De Niro sought out films with a comedic tone throughout the 1980s.
 He found it in The King of Comedy (1982), in which he played the struggling stand-up comedian Rupert Pupkin.
 De Niro was first to bring the script to the attention of Scorsese, who then gave it a New York setting and darker tone.
 The film failed to find an audience, and was a box office disappointment, grossing only $2.5 million from a budget of $19 million.
 However, most critics praised De Niro's performance.
 His next film credit was in Sergio Leone's Once Upon a Time in America (1984), in which he plays David "Noodles" Aaronson, a New York City Jewish gangster.
 The theatrical cut, with a runtime of 229 minutes, premiered at the 1984 Cannes Film Festival and received a 15-minute standing ovation.
 The film was shortened for theaters in the U.S. (139 minutes), but this proved to be highly unpopular with critics.
-After seeing the full cut, Kenneth Turan of the Los Angeles Times described the film "excessive as well as tightly controlled" with the actors showing "impressive restraint and power".
+After seeing the full cut, Kenneth Turan of the Los Angeles Times described the film as "excessive as well as tightly controlled" with the actors showing "impressive restraint and power".

 Falling in Love, a romantic comedy starring opposite Meryl Streep, was his last release of 1984.
 One year later, De Niro starred in a science fiction for the first time, Brazil, about a daydreaming man living in a dystopian society.
 Although the film was unsuccessful at the box office, Brazil was included in The Criterion Collection.
 In May 1986, De Niro returned to the stage at Longacre Theatre, playing the lead role in the production Cuba and His Teddy Bear.
 For his next feature film, he co-starred in The Mission (1986) with Jeremy Irons, a period drama about the experiences of a Jesuit missionary in eighteenth century South America.
 Vincent Canby reviewed the film negatively, and was critical of De Niro's casting: "De Niro, who was very fine as the street-wise priest in True Confessions, is all right here until he opens his mouth."
 However, the film won an Academy Award for Best Cinematography, three BAFTAs, including Best Editing, and two Golden Globes for Best Screenplay and Best Original Score.